vijaidjearam/blog/_posts/2021-11-15-Docker-glpi.md

 -d diouxx/glpi
 ```
 In the scenario above we have created a bridged network *glpi-net-921* and we have connected both the containers to the *glpi-net-921*.

-We have provided static ip to each container so that we can address it later
+We have provided static ip to each container so that we can address it later.

 Note: The glpi calls the database using the name mysql inside the container.
 The database container name in our case msql-921, if we start the application we will have an error regarding name resolution.
 To overcome this issue we have multiple ways

-1. Using docker-compose.yml as we have in the first scenario, docker takes care of the rest.
+- Using docker-compose.yml as we have in the first scenario, docker takes care of the rest.
-2. Using the *--link mysql-921:mysql* in the docker run command while creating docker run command as follows:
+- Using the *--link mysql-921:mysql* in the docker run command while creating docker run command as follows:
 ```
 docker run \
 --name glpi-921 \